MaggieMou/planned_projects/README.md

+# Flux-Audio Roadmap
+There are several branches of plugins I inted working on, for each branch a series of "meta-plugins" i.e. experimental testing plugins is developed first.
+These are subject to change and might get discontinued without prior notice.

+The overall roadmap is the following
+1. Develop meta-plugins for each branch (open source)
+2. Develop prototype top-level commercial plugins (open source)
+3. Refine top-level commercial plugins by homogenizing development process (open source)
+   1. Develop shared DSP library (DSP_LAB)
+   2. Develop Rust-based VST framework (VST_LAB)
+   3. Develop UI methodologies
+4. Develop the UI and monetize plugins (closed source)
+5. Develop a commercial business strategy
+6. Develop guitar pedals and eurorack modules based on the most succesful plugins, using STM Cortex ARM microprocessor.
+7. Develop a hackable DAW based on the concept of modularity, and accessible audio scripting.

+## Buffer-Based and Other Time-Domain Digital Effects
+Buffer based effects encompass al the traditional audio effects like chorus, reverb, delay, ... and is the most saturated market, as such, the idea is to be as experimental as possible within this domain, to stand out.
+Most of these effects are very creative, noisy and glitchy.

+1. Experimental stage (fucking around)
+   * [x] GLITCH_DIV
+   * [ ] VIBE_MACHINE ***in progress***
+   * [ ] BUFFER_THRASHER (feedback self-FM)
+   * [ ] POWER_OF_THE_BATHROOM (non-linear distorting reverb) ***in progress***
+   * [ ] SHITPRESSOR (compressor but terrible)
+   * [ ] STOCHASTIC (stochastic bitcrusher)
+ 2. Commercial products
+   * [ ] STEREO_TOOLS (mid-side utilities, stereo exchiter, stereo widener)
+   * [ ] BUS_CONDITIONER (master bus utilities)
+   * [ ] CHANNEL_CONDITIONER (channel utilities)

+## Chaos-based Synthesis
+Chaos is a big interest of mine, and it's something I'd love to explore in the form of plugins and possibly analog cirucits at some point.
+This is not really a commercial plan, but more of a list of fun experiments for me.

+* [x] CHAOS_OSC_1 ***needs to be re-made***
+* [ ] CHAOS_OSC_ALPHA (chaos osc 1, re-made, Based on saturating double pendulums)
+* [ ] CHAOS_OSC_BETA (chaotic osccillator based on three-body orbits)
+* [ ] CHAOS_OSC_GAMMA (chaotic oscillator based on fractal chaotic maps, like mandelbrot)
+* [ ] others to come

+## Virtual Analog Effects
+Virtual analog means emulating real electrical circuits within a digital domain.
+For this first generation of plugins the idea is to create ad-hoc models for each sub-component.
+A sub-component could be a filtering circuit, an amplification stage, an audio transformer and so on.

+The long term goal would be to develop a modular framework, perhaps based on WDF.
+Faust has a good library for writing WDF models.

+1. Develop all independent meta-plugins
+   * [x] HYSTERESIS
+   * [ ] REAL_FILTER ***in progress***
+   * [ ] SLEW ***in progress***
+   * [ ] SOLID (solid state amp modelling, i.e. opamp, OTA, FET, BJT)
+   * [ ] TUBE
+   * [ ] REAL_EQ
+   * [ ] ARTIFACT (tape warble, crackle and noise modelling)
+2. Develop top-level analog modelling plugins
+   * [ ] MAGIC (instant analog mojo 4 knob plugin)
+   * [ ] DECK (tube tape deck modelling, based on Burstein book)
+   * [ ] CASSETTE (lo-fi cassette tape modelling)
+   * [ ] CHANNEL (modelling of solid state analog console channel, with opto-compressor)
+   * [ ] BUS (modelling of solid state master bus channel with glue compressor)

+## FFT-based Effects
+FFT is a technique for transforming time-domain signals into a frequency-domain signal.
+Once the sound is in the frequency domain, it can be processed using completely different techniques than in the time-domain, then converted back into time-domain afterwards.
+This technique is beginning to gain a lot of traction, software like Izotope RX, Izotope Ozone, various AI-based automatic EQs, SpecOps, ...

+It sounds remarkably digital, as it is a purely abstract mathematical approach, that has no real counterpart.
+It can sound very out-there and is worth exploring, as there hasn't been a lot of research into creative uses for FFT yet.

+1. Experimental Stage (fucking around)
+  * [x] FFT_FREEZE
+  * [ ] FFT_FUCK (mangling, lo-fi glitch)
+  * [ ] FFT_SMEAR (frequency averaging)
+  * [ ] FFT_SHIFT (pitch shifting, frequency shifting)
+  * [ ] others to come
+2. Develop top-level FFT-based plugins
+  * [ ] SUPERGLUE (spectral compander and dynamic EQ)
+  * [ ] others to come

+## Synthesizers
+Making synthesizers involves overcoming the massive development burden of managing MIDI voice allocation.

+1. Concept stage
+   * [ ] MIKROSYN (phase-distortion synthesizer)
+   * [ ] GRAIN_TABLE (wavetable granular synth, wavetables are based on phase distortion, so MIKROSYN needs to be developed first)
+   * [ ] others to come
+2. Product stage (closed source)
+   * [ ] GRAIN_TABLE (but with UI and a wavetable editor)

 # Planned Projects
 Here is a list of upcoming plugins and applications.
 If you want to add things, please make a new issue.
 At the top of the list are the "coming soon" descriptions of plugins I am currently working on,